torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20170328###

+<a id="obsd-bbb">__Tor Relay on a BeagleBone Black Running OpenBSD -current__</a> by gman999

+For anyone who hasn't gotten the news, x86 hardware no longer reigns supreme in server land.
+For years other architectures, namely ARM, are increasingly moving beyond esoteric or hidden purposes.
+ARM isn't just for your cell phone anymore.

+On that note __TDP__ is setting up a Tor relay on a BeagleBone Black running OpenBSD.

+The dmesg for the relay is <a href="http://dmesgd.nycbug.org/index.cgi?do=view&id=3140">on NYC*BUG's dmesgd</a>.
+The device will formally joining the Tor network shortly, not to mention the <a href="https://buildbot.pixelminers.net/>Unofficial BSD Buildbot</a> maintained by Christian S.

+The stable release of OpenBSD is 6.0, but this relay is running -current.
+Both net/tor and devel/py-buildslave are available as OpenBSD packages, making the setup easy enough.

+The RelayBandwidthRate is set to 5000 KBytes and is supposed to burst to 6000 KBytes, and it will worthwhile seeing if that rate is attainable.

+Running on -current might seem counter-intuitive, as it is a development branch, and may contain bugs and breaks.
+But like the tor-alpha branch, OpenBSD's -current gets a lot of attention, and also includes the latest stable Tor port which is tor-0.2.9.9p0.
+While -current snapshots can be released multiple times a day on occasion, updating on a weekly basis is usually sufficient.

+Once the relay joins the Tor network, the <a href="https://atlas.torproject.org/">Atlas listing for "BBB-OpenBSD"</a> will be posted here.

 ###20170324###